oskariorg/oskari-docs/md/documentation/bundles/framework/backendstatus.md

   </tr>
   <tr>
     <td>`BackendStatus.BackendStatusChangedEvent`</td>
-    <td>Sends the event when the status of a map layer has changed or if it's status is 'DOWN'</td>
+    <td>Sends the event when the status of a map layer has changed or if it's status is 'DOWN'.
+If the number of changed layers exceeds 100, sends a "bulk update" instead of single ones.</td>
   </tr>
 </table>